hGriff0n/speroc/README.md

-speroc v.0.1.0 - The reference compiler for the spero language
+speroc ver 0.1.0 - The reference compiler for the spero language

 Project Info: